 Though they’re usually happiest and most efficient when customers stay out of their way, movers will need your input throughout the day, so there should be one responsible adult on-site at all times.

-Watching movers work can make time grind to a halt, and though you may rather be sitting in an air-conditioned coffee shop with a mocha latte, you’ll need to forego that guilty pleasure until they’re done.
+Watching movers work can make time grind to a halt.
+Though you may rather be sitting in an air-conditioned coffee shop with a mocha latte, you’ll need to forego that guilty pleasure until they’re done.

-If you trust your movers and do need to run out briefly, tell them you’re leaving, when you’ll be back, and give them your phone number in case they need to contact you.
+If you trust your movers and need to run out briefly, tell them you’re leaving when you’ll be back, and give them your phone number in case they need to contact you.

 9. Don’t spring any big surprises on your movers